igoldsteinh/ww_paper/README.md

-├── results                       <- Model outputs, organized by model, and then by output type │   │                                Example for the EIRR-ww model (eirrc) is shown │   │                                Structure is the same for main models │   └── eirrc                     <- Summaries of simulation results go here │        ├── generated_quantities <- correctly scaled posteriors, quantiles and mcmc samples │        ├── posterior_predictive <- posterior predictive mcmc samples and quantiles │        └── posterior_samples    <- raw Julia posterior samples │
+├── results                       <- Model outputs, organized by model, and then by output type │   │                                Example for the EIRR-ww model (eirrc) is shown │   │                                Structure is the same for main models │   └── eirrc                     <- Summaries of simulation results │        ├── generated_quantities <- Correctly scaled posteriors, quantiles and mcmc samples │        ├── posterior_predictive <- Posterior predictive mcmc samples and quantiles │        └── posterior_samples    <- Raw Julia posterior samples
+│
 ├── scripts                       <- Paper code
 │   ├── fit_models                <- Fit models to real and simulated data